Roasted Purple Cauliflower

-Purple food, especially baked goods and sweets, are usually artificially colored or dyed.
+Purple food, especially baked goods and sweets, are often artificially colored or dyed.
 Not purple cauliflower!
 It is naturally this vibrant hue of purple thanks to an antioxidant called anthocyanin.
 It’s the same antioxidant found in red cabbage and red wine.

 Orange cauliflower, on the other hand, is genetically modified to allow the plant to hold more beta carotene.

 I bet if you were to roast white and purple cauliflower together and call it Unicorn Trees, little girls everywhere would be eating more cauliflower!

 This recipe is simple but the key to getting the browned edges is to be patient and not turn them until you see the edges turn a little more than golden.

 Don’t be tempted to stir too soon!
 It needs the high heat, undisturbed to achieve the brown edges.